anuvgupta/dash/README.md

             - possible integrations: heroku (audiu, rubbr-legacy-og), firebase (chessroom), github pages (projects site)
     - another way
         - create a resource for each external app, wherever it is running (ie a resource for audiu’s heroku container, a resource for chessroom’s firebase container, etc…)
-- squash application view into a bar, i have so many apps its hard to understand when they are displayed so big (resource and project sizes are fine, apps are too similar to projects)
-- create projects again
-- set project majority for each project: major/flagship (ie pocketjs, blockjs, nestor, audiu, uncurated), minor (like led-lights, tcp-chat, dolphin, messenger, vizioir, moon etc.)
-    - rename majority to flagship?
 - add filter on resources/applications widget for online/offline apps
     - also sort by port
 - checkbox on whether resource/domain is owned by you or external